Picard groups of quasi-Frobenius algebras and a question on Frobenius strongly graded algebras: Introduction and preliminaries

 {\bf Proposition A. }{\it $R\rtimes_\psi R^*$ is a symmetric algebra.}\\

 If $\psi=0$, we get a well-known construction of Tachikawa, see \cite{lam}; in this case $R$ may be any finite dimensional algebra.
-If $\psi$ is an isomorphism, which implies that $R^*$ is invertible (therefore $R$ must be quasi-Frobenius), then $R\rtimes_\psi R^*$ is a strongly $C_2$-graded algebra.
-Next we show that the isomorphism $\varphi:\mathcal{R}^*\ot _\mathcal{R}\mathcal{R}^*\ra \mathcal{R}$ constructed in Theorem B is associative, and we conclude that the strongly $C_2$-graded algebra $\mathcal{R}\rtimes_{\varphi} \mathcal{R}^*$ is symmetric, thus also Frobenius, while its component of trivial degree is not Frobenius.
-This answers in the negative Question 1, for both Frobenius and symmetric properties.
-It also answers the other question related to the symmetric property, since $\mathcal{R}\rtimes_{\varphi} \mathcal{R}^*$ is symmetric, but it is not graded symmetric as its homogeneous component of degree $e$ is not symmetric.
-Besides producing the large class of symmetric algebras presented above, the semitrivial extension construction is of interest by itself, at least taking into account the wealth of results of interest concerning trivial extensions, i.e., those associated to zero morphisms $\psi$.
+If $\psi$ is an isomorphism, which implies that $R^*$ is invertible, then $R\rtimes_\psi R^*$ is a strongly $C_2$-graded algebra.
+This suggests that in order to construct symmetric strongly graded algebras, it is natural to ask the following.\\